jeffin-jacob/parking-assist-system/README.md

 First, clone this repository.
 Next, in a terminal emulator, navigate to the repository's root.
 Then, run `cd codebase` to navigate to the codebases' root.
-Lastly, once in `codebase/`, run `make PORT=<port>`, where `<port>` is the port to which the board is connected to, which is obtained by running `arduino-cli board list`.
+Lastly, once in `codebase/`, run `make PORT=<port>`, where `<port>` is the port to which the board is connected to.